What Are Machine Identities? Security Risks & Management Guide

 Point-in-time audits miss the daily churn of machine identity creation.
 A security team exports a list of service accounts on Monday.
 By Friday, developers have created dozens more through infrastructure-as-code deployments, CI/CD pipeline automation, and SaaS integration workflows.

 Static inventories cannot detect behavioral anomalies.
-Knowing that an API key exists doesn't tell you:
+Knowing that an API key exists does not tell you:

-You need to know not just what identities exist, but how they're being used.
+You need to know not just what identities exist, but how they are being used.
+This is the difference between inventory and runtime truth.

-This is where SaaS Security Posture Management (SSPM) falls short.
-SSPM tools provide snapshots of configurations at specific points in time.
-They identify misconfigurations and compliance gaps.
+This is where point-in-time configuration scanning falls short.
+Snapshot-based tools identify misconfigurations and compliance gaps in SaaS application settings.
 But they cannot detect when a legitimate OAuth token is used by an attacker who stole it from a developer's laptop.
+That gap between a theoretical configuration and actual runtime behavior is where machine identity attacks live.

 Behavior versus inventory is the fundamental distinction.
 Inventory tells you what exists.
-Behavioral detection tells you what's happening.
+Behavioral detection tells you what is happening.

 Behavioral Signals That Indicate Compromise